AMfeta99/NLP_LLM/README.md

   - Version your data and tuned models to track your tuning experiments.
   - Configure an open-source supervised tuning pipeline and then execute that pipeline to train and then deploy a tuned LLM.
   - Output and study safety scores to responsibly monitor and filter your LLM application’s behavior.
-  - Try out the tuned and deployed LLM yourself in the classroom!
+  - Tun and deploy LLM
   - Tools you’ll practice with include BigQuery data warehouse, the open-source Kubeflow Pipelines, and Google Cloud.

 https://github.com/MalayAgr/generative-ai-with-llms-notes?tab=readme-ov-file